Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Returns

-`result`: *array* - list of contract extension objects with the following fields:
+`result`: *array* of *objects* - list of contract extension objects with the following fields:

-* `managementContractAddress`: address of the extension management contract
+* `managementContractAddress`: *string* - address of the extension management contract

-* `contractExtended`: address of the private contract getting extended
+* `contractExtended`: *string* - address of the private contract getting extended

-* `creationData`: PTM hash of creation data for extension management contract
+* `creationData`: *data* - Tessera hash of creation data for extension management contract

-* `initiator`: the contract extension initiator's Ethereum address
+* `initiator`: *string* - contract extension initiator's Ethereum address

-* `recipient`: the new participant's Ethereum address - the participant must later approve the extension using this address
+* `recipient`: *string* - new participant's Ethereum address; the participant must later approve the extension using this address.

-* `recipientPtmKey`: the new participant's PTM public key
+* `recipientPtmKey`: *string* - new participant's Tessera public key

 !!! example